hubverse-org/hubUtils/.github/CONTRIBUTING.md

 See [Installing the Git Hook](#installing-the-git-hook).
 A Git hook is a way to run a local script before or after you do something in Git.
-For example, a pre-push hook (the one we use here) will run every time before you make a commit.
-Likewise, a pre-push hook will run every time before you push to a repository.
+For example, a pre-push hook (the one we use here) will run every time before you push to the remote repository.

 #### Details